Need Answers? We've got them...

 From a community college, students can transfer a maximum of 63 credits.
 From a four-year institution, students can transfer a maximum of 70 lower-division credits and an additional 20 upper-division credits (for a maximum of 90 credits).
 Review our transferring credits section or speak to your admission counselor for more information.

-Will I automatically receive Advanced Placement credits or International Baccalaureate credits if these were accepted at my previous institution?
+Will I automatically receive Advanced Placement, CLEP or International Baccalaureate credits if these were accepted at my previous institution?

-In order to receive AP or IB credits, you must submit official score reports to the Office of Admission for evaluation.
+In order to receive AP, CLEP or IB credits, you must submit official score reports to the Office of Admission for evaluation.
 Learn more.

 Are scholarships available to transfer students?